-Angela Hennessy is an Oakland-based interdisciplinary artist and Associate Professor at California College of the Arts where she teaches courses on visual and cultural narratives of death and textile theory.
-Through writing, studio work, and performance she examines mythologies of blackness embedded in linguistic metaphors of color and cloth.
+Angela Hennessy is an Oakland-based interdisciplinary artist and Associate Professor at California College of the Arts where she teaches courses on visual and cultural narratives of death and contemporary textile theory.
+Through writing, studio work, and performance her practice examines mythologies of blackness embedded in linguistic metaphors of color and cloth.

 Her current project, The School of the Dead, is a program for the decolonization of death and grief through the radical inquiry of aesthetic and social practices that mediate the boundary between the living and the dead.